wallabyjs/console-ninja/README.md

 - `console-ninja npx tsx app.ts`
 - `console-ninja npx ts-node app.ts`

-If `console-ninja` is not available in an external terminal session after executing the `Console Ninja: Start` command from the VS Code command palette and reloading your terminal session then you may need to add `~/.console-ninja/.bin` to `PATH` manually.
-On Windows, depending on how you start apps, you may need to restart Explorer process or re-login to the system.

-On UNIX-based systems (e.g. MacOS, Linux) you may [source](https://ss64.com/bash/source.html) the `console-ninja` command for a terminal session.
-After that point, any commands you run in that terminal session will automatically be started with `console-ninja`.
-For example:
+On UNIX-based systems (e.g. MacOS, Linux) you can [source](https://ss64.com/bash/source.html) the `console-ninja` command to apply it to an entire terminal session.
+Once sourced, all subsequent commands in that session will automatically run with `console-ninja`:

 - `source console-ninja`
 - `node app1.js`
 - `node app2.js`

-If you manually manage your shell scripts then you may want to disable the automatic `PATH` appending behavior.
-The `console-ninja.installBinToPath` VS Code setting which is set to `true` by default allows to disable the behavior.
+If you would like to use `console-ninja` command in an external terminal, add `~/.console-ninja/.bin` to your `PATH` by running the `Console Ninja: Install 'console-ninja' command` from the VS Code command palette, then reload your terminal session.
+On Windows, depending on how you launch apps, you may need to restart the Explorer process or re-login to the system.
+Use the `Console Ninja: Uninstall 'console-ninja' command` from the command palette to remove `~/.console-ninja/.bin` to your `PATH`.

+The `console-ninja.installBinToPath` VS Code setting (default: `false`) lets Console Ninja automatically add `~/.console-ninja/.bin` to your `PATH` on first start.

 _Please note: if your project uses a tool that Console Ninja [supports](#supported-technologies) out of the box then you don't need to prefix your CLI commands with `console-ninja` the prefix._